siddhartha-s/ipd/hw/08/README.md

 ```

 The program `encode` converts from the ordinary 8-bit format to the
 packed 7-bit format, and `decode` converts back.
+Each of them can be passed
+two command-line arguments, and input filename and an output filename; if
+none is passed, they use the hard-coded defaults.
+Note that the programs
+expect to find test input files at the relative path `test-files/`, which
+means that if you are using CLion, you will have to edit the run
+configuration for each to set the working directory to be the project directory.

-However, there are two
+Additionally, there are two caveats:
-caveats:

   - This encoding means that if your file has any non-ASCII characters,
     they won’t survive the encoding.